TristanD7854/LolTimerApp/Roadmap.md

 -Display all champion names in a game                   DONE

--Add eslint, rules : subscribe should be destroyed, quotes, commas ...
+-Add prettier + eslint, rules : subscribe should be destroyed, quotes, commas ...

 -Add husky pre-commit hooks

+-Use Jest

 -Add one Cypress test